FME Version

 Introduction

-This tutorial will go into the details of how to set up a reusable custom transformer to perform a statistical test using R or Python.
-If you create your own custom transformer using a different statistical test, we encourage you to publish it to the FME Hub.
+This tutorial will explain how to set up a reusable custom transformer to perform a statistical test using R or Python.
+If you create your own custom transformer using a different statistical test, we encourage you to publish it to FME Hub.

 Requirements